serversideup/amplitudejs/README.md

 * live = Set to true for a URL that is a live audio source.

 It is important to note that in multiple song environments, the order that you list the songs makes a difference.
-When utitlizing next and previous functionality, AmplitudeJS will iterate over the songs object and go to the next song or the previous song in the list.
+When utitlizing next and previous functionality, Amplitude.js will iterate over the songs object and go to the next song or the previous song in the list.

 It is also important to note how songs are indexed.
 Like in almost all programming, indexes start at 0.
 So when you are setting